9 Positive Signs After Embryo Transfer

 Q: How can I check my pregnancy at home after the embryo transfer?

-A: A pregnancy test can be taken at home around two weeks after the embryo transfer to check for pregnancy.
+A: A pregnancy test can be taken at home around two weeks after the embryo to check for pregnancy.
 These tests detect the presence of human chorionic gonadotropin (HCG) in the urine, which is a hormone produced by the placenta during pregnancy.

 Q: What happens every day after the embryo transfer?